A few years ago I designed a large house for a client in Bedford, New York.

 The client was a real estate developer who, given his profession, found the square foot costs of a custom stick-built house excessive.
 I assumed the project was abandoned until I got a call one rainy Saturday afternoon.
 What did I think of the idea of modular construction?
 Not only did I not have any problem with the concept, I was an enthusiastic proponent.
 Most people don’t realize that an architect should be comfortable working with any legitimate construction technique.
 Going modular doesn’t mean having to settle for vinyl windows and siding, and standard eave details.
 The system is simply one more option for any house no matter how special.

 I spent a day at the modular company learning all their standard details, conventions, and general parameters of the modular units.
 I wanted to play by their rules if possible – not create problems.
 All went well.

-Of course the windows were yet to be delivered and installed and there was no siding or roof - that was all done on site.
-So technically the house is a hybrid – both factory and site built.
-But the time saved was considerable and the efficiency of modular construction shortened the construction period and naturally netted savings in costs as well.
+Of course, the windows were yet to be delivered and installed and there was no siding or roof - that was all done on-site.
+So technically the house is a hybrid – both factory and site-built.
+However, the time saved was considerable and the efficiency of modular construction shortened the construction period and naturally netted savings in costs as well.

 The house was put on the market and got considerable attention in the press because of the prospective buyers – a couple who enjoyed considerable “celebrity status.”
 I saw an aerial view of the house in the New York Post and I thought “At last someone finally got the roof planes right!”
 Then I realized why – I was the architect.